 In the early years RDC hosted workshops with guest teachers like Cathy Kieler, Rob Cantrell, Osei Appiagyei, Larry Taylor, and Khalid Saleem.
 A CD of field recordings and studio sessions from some of the members was created along with rhythm notation books.
-Through the group came ensembles like Ronnie Pulley’s Rhythmicity and Tony Griffin’s One Tribe Rhythms and a wide range of movement arts including African, Middle Eastern, and Hoop dance.
+Through the group came ensembles and collaborations like Ronnie Pulley’s Rhythmicity and Tony Griffin’s One Tribe Rhythms and a wide range of movement arts including African, Middle Eastern, circus arts, and hoop dance.

 The Raleigh Hoop Jam

 Carolyn Mabry, an internationally acclaimed hoop dance performer and teacher, started the weekly Raleigh Hoop Jam at Pullen Park on April 23, 2008.
 Carolyn invited the Raleigh Drum Circle to provide music for the jam.
 It is now a well-established arts program that is approachable and engaging, and is not supported by any public or corporate funding.
 Our volunteers bring instruments, hula hoops and expertise to share.